-Report all crimes and violations of policy to the Dean of Students Office or to Campus Security.
+Report all crimes and violations of policy to the Dean of Students Office or to Carthage Public Safety.

 Carthage utilizes Everbridge as an emergency notification communication tool.
-New campus community members are invited to sign up and can update their contact number as needed.
-Fire evacuation drills are performed each semester and building have signage for shelter in place for any indoor evacuation to a lower level.
+New campus community members are invited to sign up and can update their contact numbers as needed.
+Fire evacuation drills are performed each semester and buildings have signage for shelter in place for any indoor evacuation to a lower level.

 Missing Student Notification Procedures

-Any member of the Carthage community, including both employees and students, who is concerned that a member of the Carthage community is missing should contact the Dean of Students Office (262) 551-5800 or Campus Security (262) 551-5911, as soon as it is determined that the individual is missing as defined above.
+Any member of the Carthage community, including both employees and students, who is concerned that a member of the Carthage community is missing should contact the Dean of Students Office (262) 551-5800 or Carthage Public Safety (262) 551-5911, as soon as it is determined that the individual is missing as defined below.

 Each resident, on or before checking into his/her assigned room has the option of identifying the name and contact number of the individual(s) who are a primary contact to be notified in case of an emergency or in the event that the resident is reported missing.
 In the event the resident is under the age of 18 and is not emancipated, the College is required to have the primary emergency contact be a custodial parent or guardian.
 The College will initiate the emergency contact provisions in accordance with each resident’s designation no later than 24 hours after the student has been determined to be missing.